StarRocks/starrocks/docs/en/sql-reference/sql-functions/date-time-functions/date_sub.md

 - `date`: It must be a valid DATE or DATETIME expression.
 - `expr`: the time interval you want to subtract.
 It must be of the INT type.
 - `type`: the unit of the time interval.
-It can only be set to any of the following values: YEAR, MONTH, DAY, HOUR, MINUTE, SECOND.
+It can only be set to any of the following values: YEAR, QUARTER, MONTH, DAY, HOUR, MINUTE, SECOND, MILLISECOND (since 3.1.7), and MICROSECOND (since 3.1.7).

 ## Return value